wintonmj/phaser3-simple-rpg/docs/entity-system-refactoring.md

 ## Overview

 This document outlines a plan to refactor the entity system in the Phaser3 Simple RPG game to create a more generic approach for handling non-player entities (NPCs and monsters).
 The current implementation has separate handling for monsters and NPCs, with significant code duplication.
-This refactoring will introduce a common base class for all non-player entities while maintaining specialized behavior for hostile entities.
+This refactoring will introduce a composition-based approach for all non-player entities while maintaining specialized behavior for different entity types.

 ## Current Implementation